 Keep your sausage hands or twiggy digits toasty even during sub-zero January ski conditions with rechargeable battery-heated gloves!
 The Ember MK1 Phoenix Gloves aren’t the only heated gloves on the market, but they are our favourite and feature four heat settings and, of course, are touchscreen-enabled.
 Another team we saw showcasing Ski Tech 2018 at the London ski show, creative Brits following their passion warms our hearts… and hands!

 8. POC Spine VPD 2.0 Airbag Vest

-Designed to save users from injury, including high-speed racing wipeouts, this Airbag Vest is really smart… but also really expensive at over £1000.
-Considering it certainly saves lives though, it could be worth your investment.
-If you or your kids are racers – or you are just really clumsy – you’ll be protected by integrated sensors and a precise algorithm which detects unavoidable falls and inflates in less than 100 milliseconds.
+Designed to save users from injury, including high-speed racing wipeouts, this Airbag Vest is really smart… but also rather expensive at over £1000!
+Considering it certainly saves lives, though, it could be worth your investment.
+If you or your kids are racers, or you’re just really clumsy, you’ll be protected by integrated sensors and a precise algorithm which detects unavoidable falls and inflates in less than 100 milliseconds.
 The specialist vest protects sensitive areas such as the neck, chest, spine, abdomen and hips with more than four times the absorption capacity of a standard back protector and neck support.
-Take a look at the minimalist design which can fit under almost any jacket and was on show at ski forums as early as 2016.
+Take a look at the minimalist design that has been developed from initial models on show at the ski forums as early as 2016, which can now fit under almost any jacket.

 Let us know which ski tech 2018 development has got you the most excited – we’ll see you on the mountain!